-On the 13 December 2019, at 80 degrees south, a few hundred miles from the South Pole, Louise will be running across the last frontier in mainland Antarctica, competing in the world’s southernmost race, the Antarctic Ice Marathon.
-She is running to support the 6000 people living in the community who rely on the Sanjiwani medical clinic.
+On the 13 December 2019, at 80 degrees south, a few hundred miles from the South Pole, Louise and Cathy will be running across the last frontier in mainland Antarctica, competing in the world’s southern most race, the Antarctic Ice Marathon.
+Both are running to support the 6000 people in a local community who rely on the Sanjiwani medical clinic.

 Villagers in Nepal face everyday challenges brought upon by the remoteness and harshness of their environment.
 Sanjiwani Clinic provides medical treatment for a community who would otherwise be forced to travel long distances to obtain health and medical services.

-There will be no cheering crowds or penguins (it’s too far south) to support Louise as she runs the 42.2kms in the Antarctic Ice Marathon, but she will have the love and support from the 6000 strong community in Nepal.
+There will be no cheering crowds or penguins (it’s too far south) to support Louise and Cathy as they run the 42.2kms in the Antarctic Ice Marathon, but both will have the love and support from this grateful community in Nepal.

-Please support Louise “Run for Sanjiwani” as she competes in the Antarctic Ice Marathon.
+Please support Louise and Cathy “Run for Sanjiwani” as they compete in the Antarctic Ice Marathon.

 Your donation is tax deductible.